Areenor/TCP-NetStack/README.md

-./# Advanced Network Programming (ANP) Skeleton

-ANP skeleton is the basic skeleton code used in the ANP course for developing your own networking stack.
+NOTE: SOME OF THE CODE IS THE PROPERTY OF THE Vrije University of Amsterdam AND NOT PRODUCED BY ME

+./# TCP Netstack
+ICMP protocol over IP, CP protocol with the 3-way handshake connection establishmentand data transfer adhered to BSD socket semantics of the networking API calls

 ## Code
-Corresponding to the figure 3 in the accompanying assignment, here is a brief overview of the various files in this project
+Here is a brief overview of the various files in this project

   * anp_netdev.[ch] : implements the application privide network interface with 10.0.0.4 IP address
   * anpwrapper.[ch] : shared library wrapper code that provides hooks for socket, connect, send, recv, and close calls.